Dr. Yuanyuan Chen is an Assistant Professor, Department of Ophthalmology, University of Pittsburgh.

 Dr. Chen received her BS in Biological Sciences at Fudan University, Shanghai, China.
 At Case Western, she obtained her PhD in Biochemistry and was a postdoctoral scholar in pharmacology.
 In 2015, she received an NEI K99/R00 Pathway to Independence Award (K99EY024992), “Drug discovery and mechanistic study of P23H rhodopsin associated retinitis pigmentosa,” as well being named an Outstanding Postdoctoral Fellow of Department of Pharmacology at Case Western University.
 She received an R01 grant in 2020 (R01EY030991), “Pharmacological studies of rhodopsin metabolism”.

-Dr. Chen is a member of the Association for Research in Vision and Ophthalmology (ARVO) and the Sigma Xi Scientific Research Society.
+Dr. Chen is a member of the Association for Research in Vision and Ophthalmology (ARVO).
 She serves as a journal reviewer for the following peer-reviewed publications: Journal of Biological Chemistry (JBC); Investigative Ophthalmology & Visual Science (IOVS); Federation of American Societies for Experimental Biology Journal (FASEB); PLOS ONE; Journal of Investigational Biochemistry; SLAS Discovery; and Human Molecular Genetics.

 The Chen Lab pharmacological and biochemical methods to study protein misfolding visual disorders.
 Target protein homeostaisis can be restored by pharmacological chaperones or small molecule inducers of misfolded protein clearance.
 Rhodopsin (RHO) protein misfolding causes retinitis pigmentosa, an inherited and progressive retinal degeneration that currently lacks an effective treatment.
-A total of more than 150 rhodopsin mutations were found in about 30% of all autosomal dominant retinitis pigmentosa cases.
-A large portion of rhodopsin mutations can be classified in Class II mutations carrying folding defects.
 Her lab uses biochemical and pharmacological methods to identify and characterize potent and efficacious small molecules that either stabilizes the misfolded rhodopsin protein, or specifically clear the mutant protein.
-She and her team then analyze the efficacy of selected lead compounds in mouse models that are either susceptible to light-induced retinal degeneration or undergo a progressive retinal degeneration.
+She and her team then analyze the efficacy of selected lead compounds in retinal explants or mouse models that are either susceptible to light-induced retinal degeneration or undergo a progressive retinal degeneration.
 As Dr. Chen works to develop an effective treatment for rhodopsin associated retinitis pigmentosa, she also uses the chemical genomic method to understand the structural properties of rhodopsin and its metabolism in rod photoreceptors.
 Similar to RHO-associated retinitis pigmentosa, mutations of Myocilin (MYOC) lead to its misfolding and retention in the endoplasmic reticulum and autosomal dominant glaucoma.
 The Chen lab is developing a drug discovery project looking for efficacious pharmacological chaperones of MYOC to treat this type of glaucoma.
 A third project of Chen lab is collaborative with Drs.
 Jose-Alain Sahel, Edwin Jackson and Lori Birder.
 They discovered an endogenous purine metabolite can effectively prevent photoreceptor degeneration in two rodent models of photoreceptor degeneration.
 They use a highly interdisciplinary methods to understand the mechanism of actions and to improve the efficacy and safety of the compound for treating photoreceptor degenerative diseases.
 Dr. Chen holds three pending patents for small molecule chaperones, degradation enhancers of rhodopsin, and retinal protecting compounds for age related retinal degeneration.

-View a list of Dr. Chen’s publications here:
+View a partial list of Dr. Chen’s publications below:

 Chen Y, Tang H. High-throughput screening assays to identify small molecules preventing photoreceptor degeneration caused by the rhodopsin P23H mutation.
 Methods Mol Biol.
 2015;1271:369-90.
 PubMed PMID: 25697536.